liferay/liferay-docs/discover/portal/articles/130-forms/99-ddl/06-creating-display-templates.markdown

         </#list>
     </#if>

-appear wherever you placed your cursor.
-You might think you'll have a nicely formatted list of all the data records, but you won't.
-It will spit out everything in the database for the given data definition, which is ugly and practically useless:
+This default code snippet spits out everything in the database for the given data definition, which is ugly and practically useless:

     {uuid=52c4ac1c-afe7-963c-49c6-5279b7030a99, recordId=35926, groupId=20126,
     companyId=20099, userId=20139, userName=Test Test, versionUserId=20139,